Agent’s Take: Is the Legion of Boom doomed? Seahawks facing an uphill battle

 It is too costly for the Seahawks to franchise tight end Jimmy Graham.
 The annual $3 million of signing bonus proration from Graham's 2014 deal with the Saints making him the NFL's first and only $10 million per year tight end gets included under the 120 percent of the prior year's salary rules.
 This number is $15.48 million.
 His $100,000 2017 workout bonus would also carryover for a $15.58 million total.

 Graham regressed statistically in 2017 after setting franchise records for a tight end with 65 receptions for 923 yards in a comeback 2016 season following a 2015, his first in Seattle, in which he tore the patellar tendon in his right knee.
-Although Graham excelled as a red zone threat in 2017 catching 10 touchdown passes, he isn't getting the same money at 31years old after a major knee injury as he did at 27.
+Although Graham excelled as a red zone threat in 2017 catching 10 touchdown passes, he isn't getting the same money at 31 years old after a major knee injury as he did at 27.
 The best bet for Graham staying in Seattle is a soft market.

-A better cap situation would allow Seattle to comfortably carry Richardson's $14.093 million franchise number (assumes $178.1 million 2018 salary).
+A better cap situation would allow Seattle to comfortably carry Richardson's $14.093 million franchise number (assumes $178.1 million 2018 salary room).
 The Seahawks were pleased in how Richardson controlled the line scrimmage as a 4-3 defensive tackle, which is different than how the Jets used him in their 3-4 defense.
 The 2013 Defensive Rookie of the Year displayed his versatility with New York by lining up at various spots across the defensive line and at linebacker.

 Richardson is someone the Seahawks would like to keep but reportedly there's mutual interest in him going back to New York.
 Big money defensive linemen haven't been a part of the equation in Seattle during the Carroll era.
 Making Richardson Seattle's highest paid defensive player, which is currently Sherman at $14 million year, will probably be necessary to keep him in the fold.
 The five-year, $86 million contract with $53.5 million in overall guarantees Richardson's former defensive linemate Muhammad Wilkerson received from the Jets in 2016 may be an important salary data point to him.